Have Questions?

 OSA Assessment/Counseling Servs Inc is 14.9 miles from Walnut Cove, NC

-OSA Assessment/Counseling Servs Inc has been providing recovery treatment and rehab services to residents of the Walnut Cove, NC. area.
-Today, OSA Assessment/Counseling Servs Inc offers services like matrix model, activity therapy, relapse prevention, couple/family therapy, cognitive/behavior therapy, dialectical behavior therapy and others in keeping with its belief of following rehabilitation treatments that work best to help clients achieve sobriety.
+OSA Assessment/Counseling Servs Inc has been providing recovery care and rehab services to people who live in the Walnut Cove area.
+Today, OSA Assessment/Counseling Servs Inc offers services like matrix model, activity therapy, relapse prevention, couple/family therapy, cognitive/behavior therapy, dialectical behavior therapy and others in keeping with its philosophy of following rehab treatments that work best to help clients achieve sobriety.

 Commonly Asked Questions about Addiction and Treatment